iontodirel/matchbox_aprs/README.md

   - RXA/TXA Calibration
     - TX calibration using Bessel null.
 The daughter board can instruct the modem to send a sweeping test signal in the TX chain.
     - RX calibration allows detecting RX chain signal clipping and help set the right sound volume on the radio.
+  - Standalone
+    - The tracker, digipeater and igate operations are fully standalone; they run directly on the ESP32 MCU
+    - A computer or smartphone is not needed other than for the initial configuration
+    - The wired (USB) and wireless (BT, Wi-Fi) are only used for configuration
+    - The tracker and digipeater can operate off-grid with no wired or wireless connections
+    - Only the igate requires a Wi-Fi and internet connection to connect to APRS-IS
   - Wi-Fi
     - Operates in client mode
     - Credentials are supplied via USB or BT